Setos: The border issue

 In 1920, with the peace treaty of Tartu, the area Setomaa (Setoland) was ceded to the newly created Republic of Estonia and it was included into Petseri County.
 As a result of World War II, the Republic of Estonia was forcibly annexed by the Soviet Union.
 And on August 15, 1944, the border between the Estonian Soviet Socialist Republic and the Russian Soviet Federated Socialist Republic was revised by Moscow authorities to what it is now.
 The issue became topical as the Republic of Estonia was restored in the borders of the Estonian Soviet Socialist Republic in 1991, and a national border was established soon afterwards.
-The establishment of the border brought about the division of Setomaa between two countries for the first time in history.

 Seto

 In 2009, the Setos' polyphonic style of folk singing, called leelo, was added to the UNESCO list of intangible cultural heritage.
 Seto leelo is usually performed by women, dressed in traditional clothing.
-During the Seto Kingdom Day celebration, the winning lead singer of a leelo group is awarded the title of "Mother of Song".
+During the Seto Kingdom Day celebration, the winning lead singer of a leelo group is awarded the title Mother of Song.